Bergman Real Estate

 The fortunes of Beverly were tied to the local coal industry, however, in 1952 the last mine closed when the population was 2,000.
 A year later the Beverly Bridge opened, connecting the town's main street (118 Avenue) with the main highway to the east (Highway 16).
 By 1961 the town had grown to a population of 9,000 and was amalgamated with the City of Edmonton.

-Much of South Bergman was developed, but municipal services were not extended to the northern part of the neighborhood until a major subdivision re-plot was initiated in 1974.
-A Significant new residential construction took place during the 1080's, and almost half of the homes in Bergman were built during this time.
+Much of South Bergman was developed, but municipal services were not extended to the northern part of the neighbourhood until a major subdivision re-plot was initiated in 1974.
+Significant new residential construction took place during the 1980s, and almost half of the homes in Bergman were built during this time.

-Most homes in Bergman are single-family dwellings with a mix of duplexes and Bergman Park in the center of the neighborhood.
+Most homes in Bergman are single-family dwellings with a mix of duplexes and Bergman Park in the center of the neighbourhood.

 Bergman real estate is bordered North by Highway 16 (Yellowhead Trail), East by 34 Street, South by 122 Avenue, West by 50 Street.